 PS C:\> netsh advfirewall firewall delete rule name="Outage Test"

-After you've finished the Microsoft IIS tutorial, you can clean up the resources that you created on GCP so they won't take up quota and you won't be billed for them in the future.
+After you've finished the Microsoft IIS tutorial, you can clean up the resources that you created on Google Cloud so they won't take up quota and you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 Delete your Cloud Platform project